DebianDog/build-trixie/README.md

 ## build-trixie
 ### Create a Debian trixie minimal live system similar to 'DebianDog'

+#### Update 2025-11-29:
+Added "extra-commands" script, will run inside chroot, based on the idea of @IdfbAn

 #### Update: Now support for "xlibre" install (replacement of xorg).
 NOTE: only for amd64
 Run with .conf file *-xlibre.conf, e.g `./build-trixie configs-trixie/lxqt-full-xlibre.conf`